Efficient Anatomical Labeling of Pulmonary Tree Structures via Deep Point-Graph Representation-based Implicit Fields: Experiments

-For graph performance in settings with both graph and point context, GAT (PointNet++ feature) has the lowest performance among all.
-Nevertheless, it still outperforms any other graph-context-only baseline by a margin of around 1.4\% in accuracy at minimum.
+For settings with both graph and point context, GAT with pre-trained PointNet++ feature has the lower performance compared to the proposed methods.
+Nevertheless, it still outperforms any baseline that does not involve point-graph fusion-feature by a considerable margin.
 Such a gap in performance indicates that the integration of point-context into graph learning is beneficial.
-For the proposed Point-Graph Network and IPGN, their performances beat all baselines in both metrics, displaying superiority in point-graph fusion learning.
+For the proposed Point-Graph Network and IPGN, their performances beat all baselines in metrics at both levels, displaying superiority in point-graph fusion learning.

-At point-level, CNN methods achieve the worst performance.
-Two 3D-Unet\cite{unet3d, tsinghua} methods based on down-sampled input yield unsatisfying metrics, indicating that training CNN methods on reduced resolution leads to inferior modeling.
-As an attempt to train on the original resolution without memory restriction, the 3D-Unet\cite{unet3d} experiment with sliding-window strategy reports the poorest performances at both accuracy and dice, likely due to lack of global context.

-Among point-based methods, the Point Transformer\cite{zhao2021point} achieves the overall best performances.
-In terms of graph-based methods, their point-level results generally report lower accuracy, while offering relatively high dice scores compared to point baselines despite the lack of local shape context: The highest dice score from graph methods is only 1.7\% behind that of Point Transformer.
-In our view, such dice quality based on graph can be attributed to the accurate prediction of graph nodes, which is equivalent to border prediction as nodes represent bifurcation points in a tree.
-Additionally, in CNN, point-based, and the point-graph fusion methods, accuracy is generally higher than dice score.
-We believe that because the extra-pulmonary structure (Fig. \ref{fig:dataset}, colored in light blue) possesses a large volume and has a distinct location, it could be easily recognized, boosting the accuracy over the dice score.

-For settings with point and graph context, the proposed Point-Graph Network and IPGN based on pre-trained PointNet++\cite{pointnet++} feature reports similar performance as Point Transformer\cite{zhao2021point}, showing that tree-topology context provides a similar benefit as the long-range dependency information from Point Transformer.
-Point-Graph Network and IPGN based on Point Transformer achieve SOTA results among all settings.